web3/web3.js/docs/docs/guides/web3_plugin_guide/plugin_authors.md

 ---
-sidebar_position: 0
+sidebar_position: 1
-sidebar_label: 'Plugin Authors'
+sidebar_label: 'For Plugin Developers'
 ---

-# web3.js Plugin Author's Guide
+# web3.js Plugin Developer Guide

 This guide intends to provide the necessary context for developing plugins for web3.js.